 A large percentage of our CASA volunteers (52%) work full time and find the CASA experience flexible enough to accommodate their schedules.
 Our volunteers spend, on average, between 2-5 hours per week during the life of a case.
 CASA volunteers do go to court several times a year, and regularly attend family visits and occasional meetings that take place during the workday.
 The majority of these are set with ample advance notice.
 Many CASA volunteer duties – such as visiting with the child, reading reports and records, and sending e-mails — can be done outside of regular work hours and on the volunteer’s own time.

 The safety of CASA volunteer advocates is one of our top priorities.
-To this end, each volunteer is assigned a staff Casework Supervisor who will serve as a source of support throughout the life of their case, and through the duration of their time at CASA.
-We never expect or encourage our volunteer advocates to participating in any activity that causes them to feel unsafe.
+To this end, each volunteer is assigned a staff Advocacy Supervisor who will serve as a source of support throughout the life of their case, and through the duration of their time at CASA.
+We never expect or encourage our volunteer advocates to participate in any activity that causes them to feel unsafe.

 Texas Department of Family and Protective Services (DFPS) investigates reports of child abuse and neglect.
 If it is determined that a child is in imminent danger, DFPS will remove him/her from their home and place them in foster/alternative care.

 CASA is appointed by the court to provide advocacy services for children.
 CASA does not play a role in, or investigate the circumstances of, the child’s removal from his or her home, and does not provide counseling or other therapeutic services.
 Our agency has only one program: court advocacy for the best interests of the child or children in a CPS abuse or neglect case.